More Than You Can Chew? Make Values Based Decisions.

 Anyone know a “Lu”?
 This is a tale of what happens when a “star” employee gets caught in the trap of taking on more and more of the kind of work they’re good at it – and maybe at first even enjoy.
 Then weeks or even days later, realize that just because they’re good at something, doesn’t mean it’s motivating or energizing anymore.

 In my book, Nail It!
-Six Steps to Transform Your Career, I used a quote by Peter Drucker that seems to address this career conundrum: He says: “A person’s strengths and the way that person performs rarely conflict; the two are complementary.
+A Strategic Roadmap to Career Advancement, I used a quote by Peter Drucker that seems to address this career conundrum: He says: “A person’s strengths and the way that person performs rarely conflict; the two are complementary.
 But there is sometimes a conflict between a person’s values and his or her strengths.
 What one does well—even very well and successfully—may not fit with one’s value system.”

 Just because you’re good at something doesn’t mean it aligns with what you value.
 I find this a fascinating and relevant take on career burnout.
 You can see how we get into a hamster wheel of relentless forward motion and yet don’t feel satisfied with the output.
 That’s when we can get stuck, disengaged and demotivated.